gosub-com/Zurfur/README.md

 ![Logo](Zurfur.jpg)

-I am moving doucmentation to [Confluence](https://zurfur.atlassian.net/wiki/external/ZjJlYjUwZmIzMzg0NGJkY2ExMmJlY2MwNDVlNTU4ODU)
+I am moving the documentation to [Confluence](https://zurfur.atlassian.net/wiki/external/ZjJlYjUwZmIzMzg0NGJkY2ExMmJlY2MwNDVlNTU4ODU)

 Zurfur is is a programming language I'm designing for fun and enlightenment.